MAX Orange Line (TriMet): Construction and opening

-On April 5, 2011, the FTA approved the start of the Portland–Milwaukie Light Rail Project's final design, which meant TriMet could begin purchasing rights-of-way and construction materials.
-Construction began on June 30, initially limited to the site of the new Willamette River crossing, which was temporarily named the "Portland–Milwaukie Light Rail Bridge".
+In April 2011, the FTA approved the start of the PMLR project's final design, permitting TriMet to begin purchasing rights-of-way and construction materials.
+Construction began on June 30, initially limited to the site of the new Willamette River crossing, which was temporarily given the name "Portland–Milwaukie Light Rail Bridge".
 Utility relocation and other preparation work along the project route began later that year.
 By 2013, major light rail construction work had started in Clackamas County.
 Safety improvements were made at several street-level crossings in Southeast Portland and Milwaukie, allowing these areas to be designated quiet zones where freight and MAX trains do not have to use their horns when crossing an intersection.
 The project was halfway completed by July 2013.
 In April 2014, TriMet officially named the new bridge "Tilikum Crossing, Bridge of the People", which it selected from over 9,500 public submissions.
 The agency purchased 18 new Siemens S70 light rail vehicles, designated "Type 5"; the first car arrived in Portland that September.
 When construction finished the following year, the line was around $40 million under budget.
 A petition from Senator Jeff Merkley led the FTA to approve previously eliminated project elements such as switch heaters and additional station shelters, at a total cost of $3.6 million.

-On May 15, 2015, the first public train ride, which carried 500 passengers including Governor Kate Brown and Senator Merkley, ran at regular operating speed along the entirety of the 7.3 mi Portland–Milwaukie extension.
-On August 30, test trains began running along the entire Orange Line route, ahead of the following month's opening date.
+On May 15, 2015, the first public train ride, carrying 500 passengers including Governor Kate Brown and Senator Merkley, ran at regular operating speed along the entirety of the 7.3 mi Portland–Milwaukie extension.
+On August 30, test trains began running ahead of the following month's opening date.
 The extension opened for service on September 12 at 11 am.
 The Orange Line became interlined with the Yellow Line when it took over service of the southbound 5th Avenue segment of the Portland Transit Mall.
 TriMet said separating the services would allow it to better control service frequencies from North Portland and Milwaukie to downtown Portland because it expected higher ridership of the Orange Line and that few riders from these communities would travel beyond the city center.